synesthesiam/rhasspy/docs/audio-output.md

 ## ALSA

 Plays WAV files on the local device by calling the `aplay` command.
+Should work with ALSA and PulseAudio.

 Add to your [profile](profiles.md):